DPatrickBoyd/AWS-EFK-Stack/README.md

 ---------

 That's it!
-I had a great time doing this, spent a lot more time than I should have on it.
-However, prior to this I had very limited exposed to Elasticsearch since I have used primary things like Data Dog, seq, and New Relic
+I had a great time doing this and spent a lot more time than I should have on it!
+Prior to this, I had limited exposed to Elasticsearch since I have generally used things like Data Dog, seq, and New Relic professionally.
+I learn quite a bit, both about Elasticsearch and kubernetes in general during this exercise.
+Thank you